MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-manage-budgets.md

 > [!NOTE]
 >   When you fill in the **Quantity** field, all total price and total cost information will be calculated and filled in for that planning line.
 You can edit them at any time.

-In the **Job Card** page, you can now see a summary of the total budgeted costs, budgeted price, billable cost and billable price for each task.
+On the **Job Card** page, you can now see a summary of the total budgeted costs, budgeted price, billable cost and billable price for each task.

 For information about recording budgeted versus actual job prices and costs, see [Record Usage for Jobs](projects-how-record-job-usage.md).